KyrosKrane/BuyEmAll/readme.txt

 If you enter 18, it will automatically buy 20 with no confirmation.
 If you enter 23, a confirmation will pop up asking, "Are you sure you want to buy 25 of this item?"

 ---------- FEATURES/BUGS ----------

 There are no known bugs at this time, though any help with localization would be appreciated.

 Please visit Cogwheel's Workshop at http://wowinterface.com/portal.php?&uid=17646 if you have any suggestions or bug reports, and to see what is in store for the future.

 ---------- CHANGES ----------

+v1.12

+- Stack and Max buttons display a confirmation regardless of purchase size to alleviate accidental clicks.
+- The BuyEmAll frame will not hide until you accept the confirmation or if there is no confirmation.
+- Fixed a bug where you could attempt to buy an item a vendor no longer has.
+- German translation courtesy of JokerGermany.
+- Changed the text on Max and Stack tooltips.
+- Corrected a few typos in this readme.

 v1.11.1